 - Pen, ruler, and scissors

-To Make Your Fabric Pumpkins
+How to Make Your Fabric Pumpkins

-For each circle:
+For each circle

 Step 2.
 Using a needle and thread, make a running stitch around the circumference of your circle.
 Be sure to stitch about a 1/2 inch from the edge of your fabric.
 I like to leave my needle attached after I've finished my running stitch so I can use it to sew up my pumpkin top later.

 Step 3.
 Gather your fabric together through the stitches to create a pouch.

 Step 4.
 Stuff your fabric pouch with fiber fill.
 I filled my pumpkin pouches quite full.
 Be sure to shift your fiber around to make your pumpkin round and even.

 Step 5.
 Then pull your pouch closed and tighten your stitches.
 Use your needle to reinforce your beginning and end stitches.
 I also like to make some extra stitches across the opening to pull it closed as tightly as possible.

 Step 6.
 Stuff and close all your pumpkin pouches.
 Be sure to pull your stitches as tight as possible.
 On your smallest pumpkin, your opening should be the size of a quarter or less if possible (though you can fill in a larger opening with ribbon later).

-Making a Stem for Your Pumpkin
+How to Make a Stem for Your Pumpkin

 Step 3.
 Coat your long strands of twine and the knot with white craft glue that dries clear.
 I like to pour a small puddle of glue on a paper plate, then use my hands to completely coat the twine with glue.

 Step 4.
 Once your strands of twine are coated, twist them together.
 You may find that your twine twists easier in one direction than the other.
-Don't worry about length of your strands.
+Don't worry about the length of your strands.
 You can trim your stem when you're ready to put it in place.

 Step 5.
 (Optional) Shape your stem into a rounded hook.
 Then let dry.
 I let my stem dry on the edge of my paper plate.

 Step 6.
 Check your stem occasionally.
 It may need more coatings of glue and reshaping while it dries.
 Be sure it is not sticking to your drying surface.

-Decorating and Assembling Your Pumpkin Topiary
+Decorate and Assemble Your Pumpkin Topiary

 You should start with your largest fabric pumpkin to build your stacked topiary.
 I decorated each of my pumpkins differently, but this is optional.

 Step 1.
 To decorate my largest pumpkin, I cut lengths of twine, then hot glued one end to the edge of the opening of my pumpkin (see photo above).
 Be sure to glue your twine or yarn to your fabric, not to the fiber fill.

 Step 2.
 Then I ran my twine across the bottom of my pumpkin and glued the other end to the opposite side of my opening.

 Step 3.
 I repeated Steps 1 and 2 to attach three strands of twine to my pumpkin, creating six equal sections on my pumpkin.
 However, you can add more strands if you want.

 Step 6.
 I decorated each leaf with a few colorful buttons.

 Step 7.
 I hot glued these leaves around the edge of my center pumpkin, again making sure to attach them to the edge of my fabric opening, not to the fiber fill.

 Step 8.
 Next, I put a thick loop of hot glue around the fabric opening of my bottom pumpkin.
-I placed my center pumpkin on top of the hot glue, making sure it was centered and made complete contact with the opening underneath.
+I placed my center pumpkin on top of the hot glue, making sure it was centered, and made complete contact with the opening underneath.
 I held this pumpkin in place while my glued dried.

 If you find that your join between the pumpkins is messy, you can wrap some twine, yarn, or ribbon around each pumpkin base once your topiary is complete.
 This will hide any glue or mess.

 Step 11.
 I glued each of these loops between the ribbon I already had around my pumpkin opening (see photo above).
 Again, I placed the ends to overlap the opening of my pumpkin so that it was completely covered.

 Step 12.
 When my stem was dry, I cut off the strands that were coming from the bottom of my knot.
 I also trimmed the length of my stem.
-Then I put a generous amount of hot glue in the center of my ribbon loops, and placed my stem on the top of my pumpkin.
+Then I put a generous amount of hot glue in the center of my ribbon loops and placed my stem on the top of my pumpkin.
 I held the stem in place until the glue dried.